 There’s a ton to do at the Kennedy Space Center.
 Tourists and locals alike flock to this world-famous spot for tours and fun activities.

 The crowd-pulling Apollo/Saturn V Center lets you gawk at larger-than-life exhibits.
 But, for the best thrill at the Kennedy Space Center, stop at the Atlantis.
 Feel all the awe and nostalgia of NASA’s space program that rocketed man to the moon.

-Don’t miss out on the Rocket Garden while you’re there.
-It’s a stunning tribute to the giants of spacecraft, and another wondrous spot to get inspired and dive into history.
+While visiting the Kennedy Space Center, don’t miss out on the Rocket Garden.
+It’s a stunning tribute to the giants of spacecraft, and another wondrous spot to get inspired and dive into history on the Space Coast.